neelkamath/crystal-skull/docs/developing.md

 ### Testing

-- Spec: `spectral lint openapi.yaml`
-- Server: `<GRADLE> test`
+`<GRADLE> test`

 You can open `build/reports/tests/test/index.html` in your browser to view the reports.

 ### Production